 We strive for transparency to clients and other interested stakeholders in our implementation of this policy.
 In addition to our annual reporting to the PRI, we will publish an annual Responsible Investment report, comprising all other updates.
-All publicly available information can be found on our dedicated Responsible Investment website.
+All publicly available information can be found on Eastspring's website.